pekelund-dev/codex-test/docs/gcp-setup-gcloud.md

 When you run `gcloud functions deploy`, the following process occurs:

 1. **Source Upload**: Your entire project directory (excluding `.gcloudignore` files) is packaged and uploaded to Google Cloud Storage
-2. **Cloud Build**: Google Cloud Build downloads the source code and runs the Docker build defined in `function/Dockerfile`
+2. **Cloud Build**: Google Cloud Build downloads the source code and executes the Paketo buildpacks specified in `project.toml`
-3. **GraalVM Build Stage**: Maven executes inside the GraalVM builder image to compile the multi-module project and assemble a runnable fat JAR
+3. **GraalVM Build Stage**: The Paketo Native Image buildpack uses GraalVM to compile the function into a native binary, honoring the `BP_NATIVE_IMAGE` flag supplied during deployment
-4. **Container Creation**: The runtime layer copies the GraalVM-built artifact into a slim GraalVM Java 21 base image and pushes it to Artifact Registry
+4. **Container Creation**: The buildpacks assemble a slim runtime image that contains the native binary and supporting layers, then push it to Artifact Registry
-5. **Function Deployment**: The container is deployed as a Cloud Function with the specified triggers
+5. **Function Deployment**: The generated container image is deployed as a Cloud Function with the specified triggers

-**Important**: Your local `target/` directory is not directly used—Cloud Build reproduces the Maven build inside the GraalVM container using the repository sources.
+**Important**: Your local `target/` directory is not directly used—Cloud Build rebuilds the module with Maven according to `MAVEN_BUILD_ARGUMENTS` before producing the native image.

 ### Common Issues and Solutions